dfbarrero/aiCourse/assignments/r2p2/introduction.md

 ## Basic robot control

 The basics of robot control with R2P2 is straightforward, there is a control function that receives a vector of distances and returns a tuple with linear and angular velocities.
 This function is invoked from within the control loop, wich is transparent to the programmer.
-Read the [R2P2 developer manual](https://github.com/ISG-UAH/r2p2/wiki/R2p2-documentation) to get more details about its API.
+If you are interested, read the [R2P2 developer manual](https://github.com/ISG-UAH/r2p2/wiki/R2p2-documentation) to get more details about its API, but it is not necesary for this assignment.

 Perform the following tasks:

 1.- Change the controller in the default scenario to the naïve controller and identify which behaviour this controller implements.

 2.- Open the naîve controller source code (*r2p2/controllers/naive_controller.py*) and understand its code.
 You can browse the code with GitHub or any other tool of your choice.
+Ask your instructor if you require assistance.

 3.- Open the telecom controller source code (*r2p2/controllers/telecom_controller.py*) and understand its code.

 4.- Modify the telecom controller and print the sonar measures.

-5.- Modify the telecom controller and print the odometry.
-Please, check out the R2P2 source code to identify where it is located.

 ## Wall following behaviour